 How to Stay Safe When You Go Indoor Tanning

 March is here, and it's a popular month to visit tropical locations or start planning your next getaway.
 To get a jump on your tan, you may schedule a few indoor tanning sessions.
 However, your risks of getting cancer increase when you use indoor tanning salons.
-Stay safe when you consider several tanning safety tips.
+Stay safe by following several tanning safety tips.

 Take Melanoma Seriously

-The Memorial Sloan-Kettering Cancer Center in New York City found that 54 percent of college students who tan don't see it as significantly risky.
-They argue that many things cause.
-No one's immune to cancer, though, and indoor tanning actually increases your chances of getting melanoma by 90 percent if you're under 35.
+The Memorial Sloan-Kettering Cancer Center found that many college students who tan do not see it as significantly risky.
+No one is immune to cancer, and indoor tanning increases the chance of getting melanoma, especially for people younger than 35.

 Melanoma is serious.
-Even a small amount that's roughly three grains of salt deep can spread to your lymph nodes and other organs.
-If that happens, your risk of dying from melanoma increases to 85 percent.
-Think about your future before you hit the tanning bed.
+Even a small amount of melanoma can spread to lymph nodes and other organs.
+If it spreads, the risk of dying from melanoma increases dramatically.
+Think about your future before you use a tanning bed.

 Protect Your Skin

-Squamous and basal cell carcinomas are two common non-melanoma cancers.
-They don't spread as fast as melanoma, but they can create skin scars that last the rest of your life.
+Squamous and basal cell carcinomas are two common non‑melanoma skin cancers.
+They may not spread as quickly as melanoma, but they can cause permanent scars.

-Indoor tanning also produces sun spots and wrinkles and can damage the retinas in your eyes.
-These effects of tanning do not disappear as you age but do continue to affect your appearance and health.
+Indoor tanning also produces sun spots, wrinkles, and can damage the retinas in your eyes.
+These effects do not simply disappear with age and can continue to affect your appearance and health.

 Resist Peer Pressure

-Women especially have a huge need to focus on their appearance.
-Tanning can help you fit in with your peers and look attractive.
-Giving in to peer pressure can also kill you.
+Women especially may feel pressure to focus on appearance.
+Tanning can help you fit in, but giving in to peer pressure can have serious health consequences.

 Use Exercise and Fashion to Change Your Appearance

-You can also wear clothing that complements your figure, shape and skin tone.
-Talk to your hairdresser, too, about the right hair style and accessories for you.
+You can also wear clothing that flatters your shape and skin tone, and consult your hairdresser about styles and accessories that enhance your appearance.

 Understand the Addictive Risks of Tanning Beds

-Even after being diagnosed with skin cancer, researchers find that some dermatology patients continue to visit the tanning salon.
-Those individuals try but are unable to cut back on their visits and avoid family, friends and hobbies to visit the tanning salon.
-Be aware of the addiction risk of tanning before you get started.
+Even after a skin cancer diagnosis, some people continue to visit tanning salons.
+Those individuals may try but be unable to cut back, and they may neglect family, friends, and hobbies to use tanning beds.
+Be aware of the addiction risk before you start using indoor tanning.

 Despite the risks, you may still choose to tan.
-If so, use a reputable salon.
-The staff will evaluate your skin tone and recommend the right amount of tan time for you.
-Read the waiver, too.
-It outlines tanning risks.
+If so, use a reputable salon; trained staff should evaluate your skin tone and recommend appropriate tanning times.
+Read any waiver carefully, as it outlines tanning risks.

 Need insurance for You, Your Family or Your Business?